mckerracher/OPaL/README.md

-# OPaL - OSU Programmin Language Compiler
+# OPaL - OSU Programming Language Compiler
 This is the repository for code by the team

 ## Class: CS467-400 Spring 2021  Capstone Project